 3 Use Crayola Color Switchers™ Markers to draw a birthday scene and message on one long rectangle.
 Flip the marker and apply the special color switcher to create magic with your message.

 4 Trim along the top edges of your drawing.
 Fold the paper like an accordion.
 Make an odd number of folds, at least five.
 Punch holes in the bottom of each folded section.
 Try to line up the holes.
 Lace thin ribbon through the holes and tie.
-If the ribbon c

-With Crayola School Glue, attach the first and last tabs of the accordion-folded art to the inside of your card.
+6 With Crayola School Glue, attach the first and last tabs of the accordion-folded art to the inside of your card.
 Some of the design could stick out the top if you like.
-Press the card closed, making sure that your inner art is folding correctly in the cen
+Press the card closed, making sure that your inner art is folding correctly in the center.

 7 Open the card to add designs or words.
 You will soon surprise someone!